-This guide is to provide practical information, to family members and friends, about what they need to do after someone dies.
-We understand that this can be a difficult and confusing time and we aim to help you understand the processes and procedures you ought to follow.
+This guide is to provide practical information to your loved ones, on what they need to do after you pass.
+This can be a difficult and confusing time and we aim to help you understand the procedures you should follow.

 This guide is for England and Wales only

 Importantly, an Executor is a person who is appointed by you to carry out your wishes after you die.
 You usually set these out in your Will.
 This is commonly known as: administrating the estate.

 It is important to think carefully about who you wish to appoint as an Executor, because the role has important responsibilities.
 Those especially relevant include: